LaborCoinCreator/LaborCoin/docs/whitepaper.md

 A simplified representation appears below:

-Figure 4.
-Bonding Curve Distribution Model
+Figure 12.
+Treasury Execution Lifecycle

 Illustrates the governance-controlled process through which treasury resources move from accumulation to approved distribution.
 No treasury allocation may bypass governance approval, ensuring that treasury resources remain subject to collective decision-making.